7:00AM to 5:00PM

-A burst water pipe can occur when pressure in a pipe gets too high for it to contain and it ruptures.
+A burst water pipe can occur when the pressure in a pipe gets too high for it to contain and it ruptures.
 Existing flaws in the pipe or deterioration over time can cause weakness that can result in a burst pipe.
 When a pipe bursts the resulting flood can cause water damage to your house, leaving you with an expensive emergency pipe repair bill.

 To mitigate the damage caused by a burst pipe, it’s a smart idea to know what to do when a pipe bursts and this type of plumbing emergency occurs in your home.
 Below, you’ll find five easy steps to take so you can handle a burst water pipe emergency!

 Everyone knows that a water leak and electricity don’t mix.
 Trying to clean up a wet floor while electrical devices are plugged is only inviting a potentially fatal electrical shock.
 So before you do anything else, switch off the electricity at its source as a safety measure.

 Find a receptacle to catch water spilling from the damaged pipe.
 Depending on the severity of the burst water main, you may need a fairly sizable container to hold the water or preferably two to empty one at a time.
 Once your container is placed, proceed immediately to the next step.

-Water will continue flowing out of the burst pipe until it is cut off at it’s source.
+Water will continue flowing out of the burst pipe until it is cut off at its source.
 By turning off the main water immediately after placing your container, you will stop the flow of water to your home.
-This will stop water pouring in to your home and minimise damage.
+This will stop water from pouring into your home and minimise damage.

 The main water shutoff valve is usually found in your front yard or on the front of your house with your water meter.
 All members of your household should be aware of the valve’s location so that they will be able to stop the water inflow even if you’re not around.